 Diplomats are best known for being intuitive and emotional individuals who connect well with others.
-Advocates, the first members of the Diplomat family, are deeply thoughtful and imaginative, extremely complex people.
+Advocates, the first members of the Diplomat family, are deeply thoughtful and imaginative, highly complex people.
 Because their personality type embodies so many different traits,

 Finally, we have the Campaigners.
 As with all Diplomats, Campaigners have big ideas and big dreams, and they care deeply about other people.
-They are extremely free spirits; they are often the life of the party and love to have a good time.
-However, their personality types and desires run much deeper than just wanting to party.
+They are free spirits; they are often the life of the party and love to have a good time.
+However, their personality types and desires run deeper than just wanting to party.
 They have a genuinely strong desire to develop deep and meaningful connections with other people and are devoted to enriching those relationships.

 The Sentinels Category

 Sentinels are up next for the MBTI.
 Known for being observant and practical, Sentinels are always looking for ways to make rational conclusions.

 Firstly, we have the Logistician.
 Logisticians are known to plan and methodically carry out their actions carefully.
 Everything a Logistician does has a purpose and has been thoroughly thought out.
 Logisticians take great pride in their work and are known to be very rational.